theramiyer/blog/content/post/2017/suggars-and-wotters.md

 ---
 date: "2017-09-04T00:00:00Z"
 title: The Suggars and the Wotters
+summary: |
+    Certain actions make us think.
+Some of them even disturb us.
+Some disturb us so much that we start to think.
+Here's a little poem-like thing (I'm just beginning to write such things; bear with me for a while, please) about how our ignorance makes way for arrogance, and we fail to see the bigger picture.
+This is a small attempt at metaphor.
+Call it science, or call it philosophy; let me know if it makes sense.
 ---

 Certain actions make us think.
 Some of them even disturb us.
 Some disturb us so much that we start to think.
 Here's a little poem-like thing (I'm just beginning to write such things; bear with me for a while, please) about how our ignorance makes way for arrogance, and we fail to see the bigger picture.
 This is a small attempt at metaphor.
 Call it science, or call it philosophy; let me know if it makes sense.
 Tell me if you figured out what it means, in the comments on [this Facebook post](https://www.facebook.com/theramiyer/post/1815801415103215)!
 Here goes: